Are My Child’s Tantrums Normal? - Learn from a Hopebridge BCBA

 Can include severe maladaptive behaviors, including: self-injurious behavior such as head-banging, hair-pulling, self-biting or hand-to-head movements; aggression such as hitting, kicking or throwing objects; and elopement behaviors such as running away and running into the street.
 Watch for broken skin and bruises during aggression, either on themselves or others.

 While they may seem counterproductive, tantrums are a form of communication.
 Children use them as a way to say, “I want,” “I don’t want to,” and “I’m in pain,” especially when they have a difficult time understanding or verbalizing their feelings.
-This is why we tend to witness more of these meltdowns from children with autism who cannot express what they are trying to communicate like their neurotypical peers.
+This is why we tend to witness more of these meltdowns from children with autism who have a more difficult time expressing what they are trying to communicate like their neurotypical peers.

 5 Recommendations to Help Parents Prevent and Reduce Tantrums

-Evidence-based interventions like applied behavior analysis (ABA therapy) can be used to reduce the severity or number of tantrums and other “problem behaviors” for children on the spectrum.
+Evidence-based interventions like applied behavior analysis (ABA therapy) can be beneficial in reducing the severity or number of tantrums and other “problem behaviors” for children on the spectrum.
 While this type of therapy is limited to those diagnosed with autism, ABA strategies can also be effective for neurotypical children (and even adults).
 Here are five tips based on ABA principles that parents can use to help their kids cope and lessen the number of tantrums.

 Determine tantrum triggers.
 Like all behaviors, tantrums serve four key functions for children.
 These functions include escape, access to tangibles, access to attention and sensory stimulation.
 Identifying the reason behind the behavior – in this case, the tantrum – can help alleviate the current challenge, as well as proactively reduce the behavior in the future.
 Common triggers include transitions, food selectivity, interruption of a preferred activity, demands from others, and difficult or disliked situations, such as toilet-training.

 Minimize the situation.
 One of the most challenging parts of controlling tantrums is learning how to respond to them without rewarding negative behavior.
 For example, if the child is seeking attention by screaming and the parent quickly runs to put a stop to it, the child gets the desired attention, even if not an entirely positive experience.
 The best way to respond is often dependent upon the trigger, which is why determining the motive is the first step.
 Though it is easier said than done, parents also should do their best not to “give in” to the child’s wants during a tantrum, which can reinforce the behavior.
+Instead, empathize with their feelings and support your child, while also helping them become more comfortable with boundaries.
 Once you decide on a plan, it is important to follow through to ensure consistency rather than conflicting messages.

 Know when to seek professional help.
 As a reminder, tantrums are “normal,” but excessive outbursts can be a sign or symptom of autism or another behavioral disorder.
 Some of the red flags parents should note include: tantrums that last longer than 25 minutes at a time; tantrums that occur more than 10 times a day, more than once a month; lack of self-calming techniques to end the tantrum; engagement in unsafe behaviors; and a child unaware of their surroundings.
 If two or more of these instances sound familiar, we recommend seeking professional help.

 Where is a parent to start when seeking more information or interventions?
 We recommend speaking with a pediatrician about concerns.
-In cases like these, the physician can offer a referral for a possible diagnostic evaluation for ASD or other disorders.
+In cases like these, the physician can offer a referral for autism testing or assessments for other disorders.

 Hopebridge can help with all of these steps.
 If you can’t wait to learn more about your child’s behaviors and whether they may be signs of autism, please fill out our easy online form to schedule a diagnostic or ABA evaluation at a center near you.